gia-guar/JARVIS-ChatGPT/README.md

 - Remember: The loaded Whisper is the medium one.
 If it performs badly in your language, upgrade to the larger one in the ```__main__()``` at `whisper_model = whisper.load_model("large")`; but I hope your GPU memory is large likewise.

 ## Step 3: Running (`openai_api_chatbot.py`):
 when running, you'll see much information being displayed.
-I'm costantly striving to improve the readability of the execution, this is still a beta.
-Anyway, this is what happens when you hit 'run':
+I'm costantly striving to improve the readability of the execution, so forgive slight variations of the screens below.
+Anyway, this is what generally happens when you hit 'run':
-- Preliminary initializations take place;
+- Preliminary initializations take place: the Assistant is created following default parameters (you can edit them inside the main);
 - When *awaiting for triggering words* is displayed you'll need to say `ELEPHANT` to summon the assistant.
 This magic word can be switched, but it needs to be english.
-At this point a conversation will begin and you can speak in whatever language you want (if you followed step 2).
-The conversation will terminate when you say a [stop word](https://github.com/gianmarcoguarnier/JARVIS-ChatGPT/tree/main#key-words) or when you stop making question for more than 30 seconds (still unstable, needs to be imrpved) <br>
+At this point a conversation will begin and you can speak in whatever language you want (if you followed step 2). <br>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/49094051/227788246-c85bc84c-396f-4e45-9a37-ff9857b0c770.PNG" /><br>
 </p>

 - The word *listening...* should then appear.
-At this point you can make your question.
-When you are done just wait (3 seconds) for the answer;
+At this point, a conversation is began and you can make your question.
+When you are done just wait (``RESPONSE_TIME = 3`` seconds) for the question to be subitted;
-- The script will convert the recorded audio to text using Whisper;
+- The some functions (`Assistant/get_audio.py`) will convert the recorded audio to text using Whisper;
-- The script will then expand the `chat_history` with your question it will send a request with the API an it will update the history as soon as it recieves a full answer from ChatGPT (this may take up to 5-10 seconds, consider explicitly asking for a short answer if you are in a hurry);
+- The Assistant will expands it's internal `chat_history` with your question it will send a request with the OpenAI API, and it will update the history as soon as it recieves a full answer from ChatGPT (this may take up to 5-10 seconds, consider explicitly asking for a short answer if you are in a hurry);
-- If 'Hey Jarvis' has been said, the `say()` function will use the voice-duplicating toolbox to generate a waveform using Jarvis's voice embedding;
+- If 'Hey Jarvis' has been said, the Assistatn will 'speak' using the voice-duplicating toolbox to generate a waveform from Jarvis's voice embedding;
 <p align="center">
  <img src='https://user-images.githubusercontent.com/49094051/227788211-4257f2e4-8aef-48f4-aae6-174c7ff5007a.PNG'/><br>
   <i>you can ignore the error</i>